dwaldo/GettingAndCleaningData/README.md

 -----------

-The `run_analysis.R` script assumes that the data listed above has been downloaded and unziped into the "UCI HAR Dataset" sub-directory in the local, working directory.
+The `run_analysis.R` script assumes that the data listed above has been downloaded and unziped into the `UCI HAR Dataset` sub-directory in the local, working directory.

 Steps to Reproduce